confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 ## Protected Credential Exchange

-For the credential exchange patterns defined in the WIMSE Credential Exchange draft, confidential computing can provide a secure enclave in which the exchange logic runs.
+For the credential exchange patterns defined in the WIMSE Credential Exchange draft, Confidential Computing can provide a Trusted Execution Environment in which the exchange logic runs.
 This ensures that the process of exchanging or re-provisioning credentials is protected against tampering and eavesdropping.

 ## Mitigating Runtime Compromise